Colin-Whelan/string-to-rubiks-cubes/README.md

 With a direct conversion, this is '6, though it can also be viewed as | 0 | 1,2 | which is | a | i |

+![Full Braille Character Chart](https://st3.depositphotos.com/1032239/15276/v/1600/depositphotos_152769426-stock-illustration-braille-alphabet-english-version-for.jpg)

 ## Displaying cubes

-There is no process yet to build a model off the cubes, this must be done with a graphics editor, or with a physical cube.
+There is no process yet to build a model off the cubes.
+I am not sure how to do that at the moment.

 Once the encoded colors are mapped onto cubes with the layout guide removed, decoding becomes next to impossible without at least most of this data:

+    1. How the colors/mapped characters match the braille matrix
-    1. Starting Cube
+    2. Starting Cube
-    2. Starting Face
+    3. Starting Face
-    3. Order to read stickers
+    4. Order to read stickers
-    4. Order to read faces
+    5. Order to read faces
-    5. Order to read cubes
+    6. Order to read cubes

-![Full Braille Character Chart](https://st3.depositphotos.com/1032239/15276/v/1600/depositphotos_152769426-stock-illustration-braille-alphabet-english-version-for.jpg)
+## What's the point?

+None really, 10 years ago I though up this way to encode strings onto Rubiks' Cubes for art projects.
+Manually was taking too long so I decided automate it.